 Taking the Tram

 Once you arrive at Grant's Farm, you'll follow the path from the parking lot, across a covered bridge, to the Tram Station.
 Everyone rides the tram to get to the heart of the farm.
 The narrated ride takes about 15 minutes and passes by many of the animal habitats.
-Along the way, you'll see deer, bison, zebra and more.
+Along the way, you'll see deer, bison, zebra, and more.
 The tram drops off near the gift shop.
 When you are ready to leave, the tram pick-up location is outside the Bauernhof (farmstead in German), by the farm's beautiful German-style courtyard.

 Seeing the Animals